-It will be important for your child to be seen every 3 months.
-This will allow the doctor to adjust the injectable GnRH analog dose to ensure that your child is receiving the appropriate amount.
+It will be important for your child to be seen every 3 - 6 months.
+This will allow the doctor to ensure that your child's puberty is appropriately suppressed.
 Your child’s height will be measured in order to determine his or her growth rate.
 If treatment is successful, your child’s growth rate should decrease.
 A physical exam will be done at each visit to evaluate development, and a bone age X-ray will be done at least once a year.
 Hormone levels occasionally need to be checked.

 Due to early puberty, your child may be taller than other children of his/her age.
 It is important to treat children according to their actual age rather than their size or apparent age, since children tend to develop self-esteem and behave according to how they are treated.
 Parents of children with precocious puberty should remind teachers, relatives, and friends about this important relationship.